IN MY LIFE UKULELE TUTORIAL

 JOHN LENNON’S HIGH REGARD FOR THE SONG

 Lennon considered In My Life as his “first real major piece of work” as he revealed in an interview in 1980.
-Because of a remark from a journalist after the release of his 1964 book titled In His Own Write, Lennon was inspired to write the song.
+A remark from a journalist inspired Lennon to write the song.
+This was after the release of his 1964 book titled In His Own Write.
 The journalist questioned why Lennon so far has not written more personal things on his songs compared to those written on the book.
 Furthermore, Lennon cited another inspiration for writing the song and that was Bob Dylan.
 Although he and Dylan had not discussed about songwriting, Lennon accredited Dylan’s musical compositions as having helped him devote more literary effort to his lyrics.

 FINAL LYRICS TO THE SONG